janetlayne2/Temporal-SIR-GN/README.md

 The Temporal SIR-GN algorithm generates structural node representations for an undirected, temporal graph.

 ## Usage
-From the command line:
+From the command line:\s\s
     python temporalSirgn --input filename --output filename --stop False --depth 5 --alpha 10 --clusters 10

 ### Input
-Temporal SIR-GN takes in a comma separated edgelist in the form of
+Temporal SIR-GN takes in a comma separated edgelist in the form of \s\s
     node1 node2 timestamp

 ### Output

-Output will be a comma separated text file of length *n x (c^2+c)* for a graph with *n* vertices, where *c* is the number of clusters chosen:
+Output will be a comma separated text file of length *n x (c^2+c)* for a graph with *n* vertices, where *c* is the number of clusters chosen.

 ## Datasets
 All datasets are undirected, but do not have a reverse edge.
 The preprocessing from loader.py generates an adjacency list with a reverse edge.
-Datasets are of the form:
+Datasets are of the form:\s\s
     node1 node2 timestamp
-with labels:
+with labels:\s\s
     src trg time